Skip to content

 1. Protects the autonomy of people who have capacity to make their own decisions; and

-2. Protects people who lack capacity, by ensuring that they are always involved in decisions relating to them, and that any decisions made on their behalf are made in the right way.
+2. Protects people who lack capacity, by ensuring that they are always involved in decisions relating to them, and that any decisions made on their behalf are made in their best interests.

-Someone who has Mental Capacity is able to make their own decision at the time when that decision needs to be made.
+A person has Mental Capacity if they are able to make their own decision at the time when that decision needs to be made.

 Section 3 of the Mental Capacity Act says that any person from the age of 16 is able to make their own decision if they can do all of the following four things: